-The TPS6236x devices offer four similar registers to program the output.
-Two dedicated hardware input pins, VSEL0 and VSEL1, are implemented for choosing the active register.
-The logic state of VSEL0 and VSEL1 select the register whose settings are present at the output.
-The VSEL0 and VSEL1 pins must be terminated unless the internal pull-down resistors are activated.
+The TPS62366x devices offer two similar registers to program the output.
+A dedicated hardware input pin (VSEL) is implemented for choosing the active register.
+The logic state of the VSEL pin selects the register whose settings are present at the output.
+The VSEL pin must be terminated, unless the internal pull-down resistor is activated.

-The registers have a certain initial default value (see Table 2) and can be readjusted via I2C during operation.
+The registers have a certain initial default value (see Table 3) and can be readjusted via I2C during operation.

-This allows a simple transition between several output options by triggering the dedicated input pins.
+This allows a simple transition between two output options by triggering the dedicated input pin.
 At the same time since the presets can be readjusted during operation, this offers highest flexibility.